eazow/knowledge-hierarchy/english/toefl/sentences.md

 20. Lucretia Mott’s influence was so significant that she has been credited by some authorities as the originator of feminism in the United States.

-21. No social crusade aroused Elizabeth Williams’enthusiasm more than the expansion of educational facilities for immigrants to the United States.
+21. No social crusade aroused Elizabeth Williams’ enthusiasm more than the expansion of educational facilities for immigrants to the United States.

 22. Since wind-pollinated flowers have no need to attract insects or other animals, they have dispensed with bright petals, nectar, and scent.

 23. In the absence of a tradition of classical stone-carving and building, the desire to develop Roman amenities would have been difficult to fulfill.

 24. Out in remote areas of the countryside, in rural locations,music was more traditional; the same songs were enjoyed by previous generations.

 25. In the second half of the millennium, in the south around the city of Uruk, there was an enormous escalation in the area occupied by permanent settlements.

 26. By fossils, we mean traces of prehistoric animals such as bones, which become mineralized, or impressions of bones or organs that are left in stone.

 27. The application of electronic controls made possible by the microprocessor and computer storage have multiplied the uses of the modern typewriter.

-28. Even though the precise qualities of hero in literary words may vary over time, the basic exemplary function of the hero seems to remain constant.
+28. Even though the precise qualities of hero in literary works may vary over time, the basic exemplary function of the hero seems to remain constant.

 29. When Henry Ford first sought financial backing for making cars, the very notion of farmers and clerks owning automobiles was considered ridiculous.
 30. Many people who wanted to become archaeologists ended up pursuing other careers and contributing to archaeological research only as unpaid amateurs.
 31. Even before the discovery of germs, beliefs that disease spread by “miasmas” （noxious forms of bad air）prompted attention to sewers and open garbage.